 When my son (my first baby) was born, I started with 7 small gPants (8-14lbs), which was more than enough.
 I also had an extra set of 6 snap-in waterproof pouches.
 Once my son outgrew size small, I bought 4 medium gPants (13-28 lbs), with an extra set of 6 snap-in pouches.
 We never needed to use size large gPants.

 At my husband's insistence, we hired a cloth diaper service which provided and washed cloth prefolds.
 The cloth prefolds were not the best option to pair with gDiapers, since they made the diaper quite bulky.

 For the most part, I loved using gDiapers, especially once we were catching all of the poops in the toilet.
 They just weren't great for the newborn watery poop phase, especially before I started offering the potty.

 I never figured out the perfect cloth insert to use with gDiapers.
 I didn't try the gDiapers brand of cloth inserts, since they are made with polyester (along with hemp/cotton).
 There are quite a few options of cloth diaper inserts available on Amazon these days.
 A 13" x 5" organic cotton/hemp insert would probably work.
 Or you could sew your own inserts out of your favorite fabric.

 Crawling Baby Backup: Loveybums-in-Ones

 When I was looking for a cloth diaper backup for my son, I was hoping to find something that functioned like gDiapers but was all-natural.
 I wasn't able to find something that fit that description at the time, but now I have!
 Loveybums-in-Ones (LIO's) consist of a wool wrap cover and a snap-in absorbent cloth diaper.
 Be sure to select a particular size on the LIO's listing to find the version with Aplix closure.
-You can order extra snap-in diapers for less than what a complete fitted diaper would cost.
-The cover portion of the LIO's can also be used over fitted diapers, so you could use a combination of both snap-in and fitted diapers.
+You can order extra snap-in diapers and the cover portion of the LIO's can also be used over fitted diapers.

 Pros of using Loveybums-in-Ones as EC backup: